by Texas Homesteader ~

 Once A Month Freezer Cooking?
 NOPE!

-Pulling out all those recipes, gathering all those ingredients and spending the whole day or WEEKEND!) cooking?
+Pulling out all those different recipes, gathering all those ingredients and spending the whole day (or WEEKEND!) cooking?
 Nope.
 Just didn’t work for me.

 Cook-Once, Eat-Twice Cooking To Stockpile Freezer Meals

-What did work for me and was much more simple was the cook-once, eat-twice method of cooking.
-You’re basically just cooking one entree, but cooking several servings of it at one time.
+A much simpler solution for me was the cook-once, eat-twice method of cooking.
+I’m basically just cooking one entree, but cooking several servings of it at one time.

 Now THIS I can get into.
 There are so many benefits to this.

-Although I end up with several meals of that entrée, with Cook-Once, Eat-Twice methods I’m:
+I end up with several meals of that entrée but with Cook-Once, Eat-Twice method I’m:

 Yet I have several entrees in the freezer just waiting for me to thaw, heat & serve for a hearty homemade meal.